BartekB-it/LogSniper/README.md

 ## What's New

+**v0.5 – Interactive IP Geolocation Map & Lat/Lon enrichment**

+- **IP Geolocation Map Visualization**: The results dashboard (charts_app.py) now displays log event locations on an interactive world map (OpenStreetMap, no API key required) using Folium.
+This lets you instantly see where suspicious activity is coming from.

+- **Latitude/Longitude in Geolocation**: The geolocation enrichment (in geo_api.py) now includes latitude and longitude coordinates for every public IP.
+This allows for precise mapping and spatial analysis of threat sources.

 **v0.4 – Results Visualization Dashboard (Streamlit)**

 - **Interactive dashboard for log analysis**: You can now visualize and filter your analysis results using an interactive Streamlit app (charts_app.py).